-It was after the sixth weekend of the same behaviour that Melissa, who is now a consumer psychologist and mindset coach, knew she had to have a break and set herself the goal of giving up alcohol for 30 days.
+It was after the sixth weekend of the same behaviour that Melissa, now a consumer psychologist and mindset coach, knew she had to have a break and set herself the goal of giving up alcohol for 30 days.
 However, seeing so many positive changes to both her physical and mental health after just a short while, she decided to continue and hasn’t drunk alcohol since!

 The changes to how she felt about herself were life-changing, especially for her anxiety.
-She said: “After just a couple of weeks I felt amazing, and I just kept going and thought I’ll see how long I can go.
+She said: “After just a couple of weeks, I felt amazing, and I just kept going and thought, I’ll see how long I can go.
 And the longer I had quit, the easier it got and the less I desired alcohol altogether.”

 Melissa encourages other people to quit drinking – even if it’s having a few breaks from alcohol throughout the year or as part of a challenge with friends.
 However, she understands that alcohol is ingrained in society and it’s a tricky thing to discuss with people.
 She added: “It baffles me a bit as people easily become vegan or start a new exercise regime on the proviso of getting healthy but still knowingly drink a carcinogen that can cause cancer.
-But that’s a lot to do with society and our culture of drinking.”
+But that’s a lot to do with society and our drinking culture.”

 Melissa is no stranger to how different chemicals can cause breast cancer after writing her thesis, as part of her PhD, on how to communicate the risks of endocrine disrupting chemicals (EDCs) to the public.
 EDCs are chemicals that interfere with our hormones.
-Exposure to EDCs, even at low concentrations, has been linked to numerous health problems including breast cancers.
-That’s why Breast Cancer UK is passionate about highlighting their links to breast cancer to encourage people to take action to reduce their risk.
+Exposure to EDCs, even at low concentrations, has been linked to numerous health problems, including breast cancers.
+That’s why Breast Cancer UK is passionate about highlighting its links to breast cancer to encourage people to take action to reduce their risk.
 Learn more about EDCs here.

-Whatever your motivation for quitting drinking, or cutting back on the amount you drink, it will have a positive impact on your health and reduce your chances of getting breast cancer.
+Whatever your motivation for quitting drinking or cutting back on the amount you drink, it will have a positive impact on your health and reduce your chances of getting breast cancer.

 (1) Brown, K. F. et al. (2018).
 The fraction of cancer attributable to modifiable risk factors in England, Wales, Scotland, Northern Ireland, and the United Kingdom in 2015.
 British Journal of Cancer 118: 1130–1141. https://www.nature.com/articles/s41416-018-0029-6

-The estimate is based on the number of cases of breast cancer in the UK which was 55,500 in 2016-2018. https://www.cancerresearchuk.org/health-professional/cancer-statistics/statistics-by-cancer-type/breast-cancer
+The estimate is based on the number of cases of breast cancer in the UK, which was 55,500 in 2016-2018. https://www.cancerresearchuk.org/health-professional/cancer-statistics/statistics-by-cancer-type/breast-cancer

 A £10 donation today can help fund our PHD studentships to carry out world-class animal free research into the causes of breast cancer.